 The terms above shall have the following specified meanings:

-Basis 1 - Shall be the midpoint forward basis curve for the Socal/Topack market as set by Enron on the close of each business day prior to the calculation, plus or minus the applicable market adjustments (if any) that can be made at the time of calculation.
+Basis 1 - Shall be the midpoint forward basis curve for the Socal/Topack market as set by ENA on the close of each business day prior to the calculation, plus or minus the applicable market adjustments (if any) that can be made at the time of calculation.

-Basis 2 – Shall be the midpoint forward basis curve for the Permian Basin/Keystone Pool as set by Enron on the close of each business day prior to the calculation date, plus or minus the applicable market adjustments (if any) that can be made at the time of calculation.
+Basis 2 – Shall be the midpoint forward basis curve for the Permian Basin/Keystone Pool as set by ENA on the close of each business day prior to the calculation date, plus or minus the applicable market adjustments (if any) that can be made at the time of calculation.

-Basis3 – Shall be the midpoint forward basis curve for the Permian Basin/Keystone Pool multiplied by 70% plus the forward basis curve for the San Juan Basin multiplied by 30% as set by Enron on the close of each business day prior to the calculation date, plus or minus the applicable market adjustments (if any) that can be made at the time of calculation.
+Basis3 – Shall be the midpoint forward basis curve for the Permian Basin/Keystone Pool multiplied by 70% plus the forward basis curve for the San Juan Basin multiplied by 30% as set by ENA on the close of each business day prior to the calculation date, plus or minus the applicable market adjustments (if any) that can be made at the time of calculation.

-Discount Rate – As of any date of determination, the rate for deposits in U.S. Dollars for a designated maturity of ten (10) years which appears on the Reuters Screen ISDA Page, the rate will be determined as if the Parties had specified “USD-LIBOR-Reference-Banks” as applicable Floating Rate Option, plus 200 basis points.
+Discount Rate – As of any date of determination, the rate for deposits in U.S. Dollars for a designated maturity of ten (10) years which appears on the Reuters Screen ISDA Page, the rate will be determined as if the ENA and ET Gas had specified “USD-LIBOR-Reference-Banks” as applicable Floating Rate Option.
 All capitalized terms used in this definition shall have the meaning set forth in the 1998 Supplement to the 1991 ISDA Definitions.
-BRADFORD NEEDS TO AGREE WITH THIS LANGUAGE.

-Index 1 – The positive or negative midpoint of the forward index curve, which represents an adjustment for physical deliveries at the delivery point Socal/Topack, as set by Enron on the close of each business day prior to the calculation.
+Index 1 – The positive or negative midpoint of the forward index curve, which represents an adjustment for physical deliveries at the delivery point Socal/Topack, as set by ENA on the close of each business day prior to the calculation.

-Index 2 – The positive or negative midpoint of the forward index curve, which represents an adjustment for physical deliveries at the receipt point Permian Basis/Keytsone Pool, as set by Enron on the close of each business day prior to the calculation.
+Index 2 – The positive or negative midpoint of the forward index curve, which represents an adjustment for physical deliveries at the receipt point Permian Basis/Keystone Pool, as set by ENA on the close of each business day prior to the calculation.

-Index 3 – The positive or negative midpoint of the forward index curve which represents an adjustment for physical deliveries at the receipt point Permian Basis/Keytsone Pool multiplied by 70% plus the positive or negative midpoint of the forward index curve which represents an adjustment for physical deliveries at the receipt point San Juan Non-Bondad multiplied by 30%, both as set by Enron on the close of each business day prior to the calculation.
+Index 3 – The positive or negative midpoint of the forward index curve which represents an adjustment for physical deliveries at the receipt point Permian Basis/Keytsone Pool multiplied by 70% plus the positive or negative midpoint of the forward index curve which represents an adjustment for physical deliveries at the receipt point San Juan Non-Bondad [is this really the right reference – “Non-Bondad”?]multiplied by 30%, both as set by ENA on the close of each business day prior to the calculation.
+The foregoing 70/30 ratio shall be adjusted if and when the actual applicable receipt points for the Pipeline Capacity are established by El Paso.

 Haircut Factor – .80

-Tariff Rate- All reservation and commodity rates, fuel charges, and all other charges and surcharges associated with the Capacity throughout the Term of the Capacity as specified in El Paso Natural Gas Company’s tariff.
+Tariff Rate- All reservation and commodity rates, fuel charges, and all other charges and surcharges associated with the Capacity throughout the Term of the Capacity as specified in El Paso’s tariff.

 Term – Commencing on the later of (i) June 1, 2001 or (ii) the Calculation Date through March 31, 2003

-Calculation Date – Such date(s) as Enron North America Corp. in its sole discretion decides to perform the above spread value determination.
+Calculation Date – Such date(s) as ENA in its sole discretion decides to perform the above spread value determination.

 Volume 1 - 57,090 MMBtu per day of El Paso Natural Gas Company Transportation Capacity, Contract No. 18791.